opencv-java/opencv-java-tutorials/docs/source/01-installing-opencv-for-java.rst

 .. image:: _static/01 - 03.png

 Select ``External Folder...`` and browse to select the folder containing the OpenCV libraries (e.g., ``C:\opencv\build\java\x64`` under Windows).
+In case of OSX, create a soft link with .dylib extension for the .so file.
+``ln -s libopencv_java300.so libopencv_java300.dylib``

+And if you are using IntelliJ, you can specify the location of the library with th VM argument ``-Djava.library.path=/opencv/build/lib``.